-\?\ Proposed 7% of the variable budget.
+?
+Proposed 7% of the variable budget.
 Leduc Transit provides Leduc Assisted Transportation Service (LATS) to seniors (65+) and persons with disabilities within the City of Leduc.
 Leduc Transit also provides a separate inter-municipal transit service, in partnership with Leduc County, offering service that connects the Leduc and Nisku areas and also stops at the Edmonton International Airport and the Century Park LRT station in south Edmonton.

-- Current service schedules should be adequate \ - Existing buses should be adequate \ - □ 3 Consider charging riders more for this service \ - My household does not use public transportation \ - Consider starting bus service later and/or ending service sooner \ - Some other reason (specify): \\\\\ - Don't know
+1 Current service schedules should be adequate □ 2 Existing buses should be adequate □ 3 Consider charging riders more for this service □ 4 My household does not use public transportation □ 5 Consider starting bus service later and/or ending service sooner □ 6 Some other reason (specify): \Box Don't know

+B9a

-How would you adjust the variable spending in 2024 for Library Services (proposed 3%)? \?\
+How w ould you adjust the variable spending in 2024 for Library Services (proposed 3%)? ?

-\?\ This includes provision of children, teen and adult literary programs, exam proctoring, e-resources, e-books, internet access, audio books, DVD's, CD's, outreach services and access to resources from over 150 Alberta libraries.
+ncludes provision of children, teen and adult literary programs, exam proctoring, e-resources, e-books, internet access, audio books,

+DVD's, CI o's, outreach services and access to resources from over 150 Alberta libraries.

-- O1 Increase spending (may increase taxes)
+O_1 Increase spending (may increase taxes)

-- O2 Spending should remain the same
+O_2 Spending should remain the same

-- O3 Decrease spending (may decrease taxes)
+O 3 Decrease spending (may decrease taxes)

 B9b Show if B9a increase library (B9a = 1)

-Why would you increase spending on Library Services? \?\
+Why w ould you increase spending on Library Services? ?

+Please select all that apply.

-\?\ Proposed 3% of the variable budget.
-This includes provision of children, teen and adult literary programs, exam proctoring, e-resources, ebooks, internet access, audio books, DVD's, CD's, outreach services and access to resources from over 150 Alberta libraries.
+osed 3% of the variable budget.
+This includes provision of children, teen and adult literary programs, exam proctoring, e-resources, e-

+remet access, audio books, DVD's, CD's, outreach services and access to resources from over 150 Alberta libraries.

+To keep up with demand due to city growth

+☐ 2 Would like more programs or resources

-- $\Box_1$ To keep up with demand due to city growth \ - $\square_2$ Would like the library to be expanded \ - □ 3 Would like more programs or resources \ - U 4 Would like to increase the collection of books \ - $\square_5$ My household uses the library \ - Some other reason (specify): \\\\\ - 🗋 🔄 Don't know
+☐ 3 Would like more programs or resources Would like to increase the collection of books

+☐ 4

+□ 5 My household uses the library

+☐ 6 Some other reason (specify): Don't know

+narked with are randomized

+Levels I Tarkea with are fallaomizea

-B9c Show if B9a decrease library (B9a = 3)
+В9с Show if B9a decrease library (B9a = 3)

-Why would you decrease spending on Library Services? \?\
+Why w ould you decrease spending on Library Services? ?

+Please elect all that apply.

-\?\ Proposed 3% of the variable budget.
-This includes provision of children, teen and adult literary programs, exam proctoring, e-resources, ebooks, internet access, audio books, DVD's, CD's, outreach services and access to resources from over 150 Alberta libraries.
+?
+Propo osed 3% of the variable budget.
+This includes provision of children, teen and adult literary programs, exam proctoring, e-resources, e-

-- $\Box_1$ Consider adding some type of user fee \ - $\Box_2$ The library should be able to handle current population growth \ - The library does not need to be expanded at this time \ - □ 4 Would like less programs or resources offered \ - Consider obtaining fewer books and similar types of resources throughout the year \ - $\Box_6$ My household does not use the library \ - Some other reason (specify): \\\\\ - Don't know
+ternet access, audio books, DVD's, CD's, outreach services and access to resources from over 150 Alberta libraries.

+Consider adding some type of user fee

+□ 2 The library should be able to handle current population growth

+\square 3 The library does not need to be expanded at this time

+Would like less programs or resources offered

+Consider obtaining fewer books and similar types of resources throughout the year

+\Box 6 My household does not use the library

+□ 7 Some other reason (specify):

+g Don't know

+B10a